60-years-of-experience

 This typically occurs when an electrostatic charge comes from a person to the device.
 For example, if they walked across the room and accumulated electrostatic charge and then began working on the device.
 Similarly, damage can occur if you use a charged conductive tool to work on an electronic during assembly.

-Discharge from Electronic
+Discharge From Electronic

 Your electronic device can accumulate a static charge during manufacturing when rubbed against a surface or shipping in its packaging material.
-When things are mass-produced with automated assembly it can lead to a higher chance of component failure.
+When things are mass-produced with automated assembly, it can lead to a higher chance of component failure.

 Field-Induced Discharge